nip10/github-explorer/README.md

 - Tried out Supabase (a Firebase open-source alternative) for authentication and database (and some "exotic" features like realtime replication and row level security).
 - Tried out Playright (a Puppeteer/Cypress alternative) for E2E testing.
-- The homepage is public, but the bookmarks feature is private.
+- The homepage is public, but the bookmarks feature is private - meaning anyone can explore the repositories, but only authenticated users can bookmark them.
 - The bookmarks are stored in the database.
 - The bookmarks list "My Bookmarks", after the first load, is updated in realtime via Supabase's realtime replication. (for fun, this could just use local stage, but I wanted to try out the replication feature)
-- The selected topics and the sorting of each topic are saved in local storage.
+- The selected topics and the sorting of each topic are saved in local storage, individually.
 - The api that provides the OpenGraph images for the repositories has a low rate limit, so behare of that.
 - Improve error handling and feedback to the user.
 - Improve responsiveness.
 Its usable on mobile, but not great.
 The bookmark feature depends on hover which is not available on mobile, so I ended up showing the bookmark toggle by default on mobile.
 - Make UI components more generic and reusable
 - Deployed to Vercel via GitHub integration
 - Change the GitHub API client to use GraphQL to reduce data usage and improve performance
-- Improve UX on the image loading, add a blur up effect or a placeholder
+- Improve UX on the image loading, add a blur up effect or a placeholder.
+Or SSR.
-- Add infinite loading to the carousel
+- Add infinite loading (useInfinityQuery + page param + embla async) to the carousel, this is currently limited to 10 items.
 - Improve tests (add more tests, improve mocks, e2e, etc)

 ## License